-We like the new Starr Hill Pilot Brewery at The Bridges, followed by the Deschutes Brewery Tasting Room, Soaring Ridge Craft Brewers, and Big Lick Brewing Company, all located in downtown Roanoke.
+We like the Starr Hill Pilot Brewery at The Bridges, followed by A Few Old Goats Brewing and Big Lick Brewing Company, all located in downtown Roanoke.
 If you’re on your own ride, you can easily hit these spots consecutively as you come down the mountain.
-You'll also want to check out Downshift - a local bike shop featuring various bikes and brews and a popular spot among local cyclists.

 Explore Park | Roanoke

-Nine miles course across 1,100 acres at Explore Park, another great trail system in Virginia’s Blue Ridge.
-These trails are also available for mountain biking lessons by RMA, though they’re enjoyed by bikers of all ages and abilities. [map]
+Nine miles course across 1,100 acres at Explore Park, another great trail system in Virginia’s Blue Ridge with onsite options for overnight lodging (tiny cabins & camping).
+These trails are also available for mountain biking lessons by RMA, though they’re enjoyed by bikers of all ages and abilities.
+[Download: Explore Park Trail Map]

 Glenwood Horse Trail & Arcadia | Blue Ridge